julien-deramond/o-web-components/README.md

 ## Lit

-The starter project is independent for the moment and located into ./litelementproject dir
+The starter project is independent for the moment and located into [./litelementproject](https://github.com/julien-deramond/o-web-components/tree/main/litelementproject).